arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

 Entries are stored as hashes in this example.
-We store price and `valid_since` obtained from the bi-temporal event attribute `valid_at`.
+We persist price and `valid_since` obtained from the bi-temporal event `valid_at` metadata.

 ### Rebuild